This blog may contain affiliate links. Read our disclosure policy for more info.

 - Location: Revelstoke Mountain Resort

 The first day we arrived in Revelstoke we weren’t exactly ready for a long hike.
-Instead, we chose to take the gondola up to the top of the Revelstoke Mountain Resort.
+Instead, we chose to take the sightseeing gondola up to the top of the Revelstoke Mountain Resort and hike from there – so much easier than climbing a mountain!

-It’s easily one of the best views in Revelstoke with the added bonus of not having to walk up!
+From the top of where the gondolas take you (yes, there are two) you’ll get one of the best views in Revelstoke with the added bonus of not having to hike up!
 Don’t get me wrong, I love hiking but sometimes you just want to take it easy.

 There are two gondolas at the resort.
-The first takes you to the top of the mountain coaster.
-From here the views are nice but for the best views, you’ll need to take the second gondola too!
+The first takes you to the top of the mountain coaster (more on that below).
+From here, the views are nice but for the best views, you’ll need to take the second gondola too.

 - Location: The top of the Revelstoke gondola